School of Humanities

 Imada’s first book, Aloha America: Hula Circuits through the U.S. Empire, about the relationship between U.S. imperial expansion and Hawaiian hula performance, received four awards, including the Lawrence W. Levine Prize for best cultural history from the Organization of American Historians.

-Her second book, An Archive of Skin, An Archive of Kin: Disability and Life-Making during Medical Incarceration (in press with University of California Press), examines how people survived the longest and harshest medical quarantine in modern history.
+Her second book, An Archive of Skin, An Archive of Kin: Disability and Life-Making during Medical Incarceration (University of California Press, 2022), examines how people survived the longest and harshest medical quarantine in modern history.
 Between 1866 and 1969, thousands of men, women and children suspected of having leprosy in Hawai‘i were removed from their families and sentenced to lifelong exile.
 These diagnoses were informed by photographs taken by settler-colonial medical authorities.
 Although providing unstable and conflicting evidence of disease, this “archive of skin" circulated widely and amplified the perceived criminality, disability, and racial-sexual difference of their subjects.
 Yet exiled people also adopted photography in unanticipated ways, piecing together their own archives of care and companionship in the face of social and legal death.
 Drawing on extensive photograph collections of physicians, medical missionaries, and exiled patients, this book exercises an “ethics of restraint” while representing the visual culture of disability and illness.
 Instead, it emphasizes non-spectacular approaches to visualizing diverse bodies and kinship.

 Sally Banes publication prize (biennial) for best work on theatre and dance/movement, American Society for Theater Research (2014)